frictionlessdata/datapackage/data-package/README.md

 ##### `description`

-a description of the package.
+A description of the package.
 The description MUST be [markdown][] formatted -- this also allows for simple plain text as plain text is itself valid markdown.
 The first paragraph (up to the first double line break) should be usable as summary information for the package.

 ##### `homepage`